-GSRC as a Social Ecology Field Study Placement
+GSRC Social Ecology Field Study Placement

-The Global Sustainability Resource Center (GSRC) is a community partner of the Social Ecology Field Study Placement Program UC Irvine undergraduate students enrolled in the School of Social Ecology may complete their field study placement requirement through an internship at the GSRC.
+The Global Sustainability Resource Center (GSRC) is a community partner of the Social Ecology Field Study Placement Program where UC Irvine undergraduate students enrolled in the School of Social Ecology may complete their field study placement requirement through an internship at the GSRC.